P L A N T S F O R S P R I N G

 C A R E

 With simple pruning done immediately after flowering, this shrub can fill itself out.
 Protect it from strong winds by employing pruning to widen the spread of its canopy.
-Give it space to spread out and to avoid it from grown lopsided or ungracefully.
+Give it space to spread out and to avoid it from growing lopsided or ungracefully.
 Moist, rich and humusy soil allows it to thrive.

 L A N D S C A P E V A L U E